FionaY728/Blog-draft/README.md

 - How to handle **cold start**?
 - How do we **save and load model** checkpoints?

-The goal is to offer a clear picture of how ServerlessLLM functions under the hood, providing insights that will help readers both understand the architecture and potentially contribute to its development.
+The goal of this summer internship is to gain a deep understanding of serverless LLM architectures and implement support for the new SGLang backend, enabling fast model checkpoint loading.

 ## ServerlessLLM Click New Design
-Model management utilities—such as loading and saving models or LoRA adapters—are currently scattered throughout the examples directory (https://github.com/ServerlessLLM/ServerlessLLM/tree/main/sllm_store/examples), making them hard to find and use; centralizing these commands would improve usability and streamline the developer experience.
-Click’s decorator-based API, built-in color styling and interactive prompts, plus one‑line shell completion, make CLI development concise, powerful, and a delight to use.
+Model management utilities—such as loading and saving models or LoRA adapters—are currently scattered throughout the examples directory (https://github.com/ServerlessLLM/ServerlessLLM/tree/main/sllm_store/examples), making them difficult to find and use.
+Centralising these commands would improve usability and streamline the developer experience.
+Click’s decorator-based API, built-in colour styling and interactive prompts, plus one‑line shell completion, make CLI development concise, powerful, and a delight to use.

 <p align="center">
   <img src="./storev1.png" alt="storev1.png" width="600">